 How to Have a Conversation Around Mental-Health

-Whether you or someone you know is struggling with mental health, seeking mental health services isn’t always easy and it may be even more difficult to have a conversation about it with someone you love.
-We’re here to offer a few tips and resources for having conversations around mental health.
+Whether you or someone you know is struggling with mental health, seeking mental health services isn’t always easy and it may be even more difficult to have a conversation around it with someone you love.
+We’re here to offer a few tips and resources on having conversations around mental health.

 Supporters often don’t know what to say in the first talk.
 Knowing a little about mental health can help.
 This may include learning basics like emotions, symptoms, and treatment modalities from reliable sources, such as NAMI.